ritikr2108/Tracker-Goals/README.md

-Taskify - Task Management App
+Tracker-Goals.

-Taskify is a sleek, intuitive task management app built with React and Vite.
-It enables users to effortlessly create, edit, delete, search, and filter tasks based on priority levels.
-With an organized structure and a user-friendly interface, Taskify makes it easy to manage daily tasks and improve productivity.
+Tracker-Goals is made for the purpose of Task Management.
+This application helps users to manage (create,edit,delete,search) their tasks.
+Here user can filter taks based on priority levels with an organized structure and a user-friendly interface.

 Features
 Create, Edit, Delete Tasks: Add new tasks, update existing ones, or remove tasks as needed.